 How To Read Your Bible

-Here is a list of ways that I read my Bible.
-I’ve written them as a lists of Do’s and Don’ts, but please don’t confuse that with the rules of interpreting your Bible.
-That would be hermeneutics, and hermeneutics is not different for different people.
-Even though I have them listed as do’s and don’ts, it would probably be better stated as: “I suggest that you…”, and “I suggest that you not…”.
+In this letter I’ll pass along a list of ways that I read the Bible.
+I’ve written them as a list of Do’s and Don’ts, but please don’t confuse them with the rules of interpreting your Bible.
+That would be hermeneutics, and hermeneutics is not a thing that is different for different people.
+So, even though I have them listed as do’s and don’ts, it would probably be better stated as: “I suggest that you…,” and, “I suggest that you not… .”

 Make it a goal to read your entire Bible.
-Once you have read it, make it a goal to read the entire thing again in time.
+Once you have read it, make it a goal to read it again in time.

 Pick a book, any book.
 Try to grasp the book as a whole.
-Ask yourself what is the overarching message or theme of the book or what is the central message that God is telling His people?
-Is there a theme?
+Ask yourself what is the overarching message or theme of that book, or what is the central message that God is telling His people?

-Read the Bible in the same way as you would take a leisurely drive down a country road, with lots of time to kill.
-When you see an interesting looking barn, feel free to pull over and admire it and/or study it, or whatever.
-Camp out there for a while even.
+Read the Bible in the same way that you would take a leisurely drive down a country road with lots of time to kill.
+When you see something interesting, feel free to pull over and admire it and / or study it, or whatever.
+Camp there for a while even.
 Take some pictures.
-Try to draw pictures of it when you get home.
-In the same way, as you are reading your Bibles, feel free to stop when you see something that grabs your attention.
-Ask your Father in Heaven questions about it.
-Read it over a few times to get the jest of it in your mind so you can continue to meditate on it during the day, or days ahead.
-Study its context, both locally and globally; that is to say, consider how it fits in the rest of the book, and how it fits in the rest of the Bible?
-Dig deep.
-God may very well be teaching you.
+Try to draw it when you get home.
+In the same way, as you are reading your Bible, feel free to stop when you see something that grabs your attention.
+Ask your Father in Heaven questions.
+Read it over a few times to get the essence of it in your mind so that you can continue to meditate on it during the days ahead.
 Keep it in mind as you continue to read.

 Try to have a good quality Bible that you will keep for many years.
 Prefer, if you can, to read from that Bible.
-While you may not remember exactly where that “old barn” was, you will remember that it was, say, on the top right side of the left hand page.
-This will make it easier for you to find the places that you have stopped to “take a look”.
+That way, while you may not remember the exact location of an interesting passage, you may remember that it was, say, on the top-right side of the left page.
+This will make it easier for you to find the places that you have stopped in the past to “take another look.”

 Make marks in your Bible if you want to.
-Write notes to yourself, and cross references.
+Write notes and cross-references to yourself.

 Memorize, memorize, memorize, word for word, verses, chapters, even books, as much as you possibly can.

-Learn your Bible brick by brick.
-If you look at a brick wall it would seem silly to note that the top layer of bricks would not be up there if the bottom layer of bricks were not down there holding them up.
+If you look at a brick wall it would seem silly to note that the top layer of bricks would not be up there if the bottom layers weren’t holding them up.
 The same can be said about things you learn while reading your Bible.
-Some things that you might have “driven right past without notice” before may be brought to your attention later.
-It might well be that that passage you read without noticing, or without understanding yesterday, will help you to understand the one you have in your hand today.
+Some things that you might not have noticed before may be brought to your attention later.
+It might well be that the very passage you read without noticing or understanding yesterday, will help you to understand the one you have in your hand today.
 Isaiah had this to say about such things: